dwilkie/conversational/README.markdown

 The first change you'll notice is that our Conversation base class now extends from ActiveRecord::Base.
 This does a couple of things.
 But first we will need a migration file (which can be generated with `rails g conversational:migration`).
 Once we have that we can simply migrate our database `rake db:migrate`.
 Extending from ActiveRecord::Base adds a couple of methods for us which i'll describe in some more detail later.
 For our example we only care about one of them.

-Jumping over to our controller you can see that now we are calling `Conversation.find_or_create_with` This method was added when we extended Conversation from ActiveRecord::Base.
+Jumping over to our controller you can see that now we are calling `Conversation.find_or_create_with`.
+This method was added when we extended Conversation from ActiveRecord::Base.
 The method tries to return the last *recent*, *open* conversation with this number.
 By *open* we mean that it's state is *not* finished and by *recent* we mean that it was updated within the last 24 hours.
 More on how you can override this later.
 If it finds one it will return an instance of this conversation subclass.
 If it doesn't it will create a new conversation with the topic specified and return it as an instance of its subclass (just like `details`).

 Now take a look at our `FacebookAlert` class.
 The first thing is that we renamed it to `FacebookAlertConversation`.
 This is important so that it is now recognised as a type of conversation.

 There is also a new method `move_along` which looks at the message to see if the user replied with "yes" or "no" and responds appropriately.
 Notice it also calls `finish`.

-If we jump back and take a look at our main Conversation class we see that `finish` marks the conversation state as finished so it will be found by `find_or_create_with` It is important that you remember to call `finish` on all conversations where you don't expect a response.
+If we jump back and take a look at our main Conversation class we see that `finish` marks the conversation state as finished so it will be found by `find_or_create_with`.
+It is important that you remember to call `finish` on all conversations where you don't expect a response.

 So how does this all tie together?